sonic-net/DASH/Documentation/dash-hld.md

 ![dash-single-dpu-architecture](images/hld/dash-single-dpu-architecture.svg)

-The figure above highlights the primary SONiC and DASH software stack components and relationships, and will appear as variations within the various DASH conigurations described below.
+The figure above highlights the primary SONiC and DASH software stack components and relationships, and will appear as variations within the DASH configurations described below.

 ### DASH appliance architecture
 A DASH "appliance" contains multiple (e.g. six) DASH NIC devices installed as PCIe adaptors in a chassis.
 This chassis nominally only provides power and cooling and network traffic (both customer and infrastructure control) does not traverse the PCIe bus.
-The PCIe bus can be used to bootstrap/upgrade cards and perform some platform management functions but is not a participant in steady-state datacenter traffic.
+The PCIe bus *can* be used to bootstrap/upgrade cards and perform some platform management functions but is not a participant in steady-state datacenter traffic.
 Each DPU provides its own gNMI endpoint for SDN control.
 This endpoint is reachable inband through the "front-panel" DPU traffic ports via L3 routing.
 In other words, the SDN controller can reach the DPU management endpoints over the ToR-to-DPU fabric links.
+In some cases, DPUs might provide separate management Ethernet ports, or PCIe netdevs which can be used for control purposes, in accordance to deployment and security needs.

 #### High level architecture